-Stockton is the largest metropolitan area in the Northern Region of the District, with a current estimated population over 310,000.
-A number of heavily trafficked freeways pass through the City of Stockton, including interstate 5 and highways 99 and 4, contributing a significant amount of PM2.5 emissions in the community.
+Stockton is the largest metropolitan area in the Northern Region of the District (San Joaquin, Stanislaus, and Merced Counties), with a current estimated population of over 310,000.
+A number of heavily trafficked freeways pass through the City of Stockton, including Interstate 5 (I-5) and Highways 99 and 4, contributing a significant amount of PM2.5 emissions in the community.
 Specifically, southwest Stockton is a densely populated community within the City of Stockton directly impacted by large freeways, the Port of Stockton, freight locomotives, industrial sources, and emissions traveling downwind from the northern portion of the city.